WordPress vs Webflow: Which is the Best CMS Platform for You?

 WordPress vs Webflow Themes and Templates

-Both WordPress and Webflow make designing the exact website you want easier through themes and page templates.
+Both WordPress and Webflow make designing the exact website you want easier through free or paid themes and page templates.

 These allow you to start with pre-designed pages that look close to what you want.
 Then, you can change various parts of the design more in line with the final result you’re looking for.

 WordPress is well known for having thousands of themes that make it easy to create the exact website you want.
-Many of these themes, such as the popular Astra, come with numerous templates that make designing a website even more effortless.
+Many of these themes, such as the popular Astra, come with numerous templates that make designing a WordPress site even more effortless.

 As of 2020, there were over 30,000 themes in the WordPress theme repository.
 This gives WordPress a significant advantage over Webflow and makes it more likely you can find the exact theme for your needs.

 In contrast to WordPress, which has had almost two decades to develop, Webflow is significantly lacking templates (unlike these cool Carrd templates).
 As of 2021, there were a little over 1,000 page templates to choose from.

 One upside is that these templates are categorized intuitively, making it easier to select a template for your specific needs.
 This is a benefit over WordPress for users who don’t understand the technical details of different WordPress themes.